Xethic/miEAA-API/examples/Python/README.md

 ## Convert between miRNAs <-> precursors
 Results can be optionally saved to a file by specifying the `to_file` argument.
 Some names are not uniquely converted.
 We can specify conversion type as either `all` (default) or `unique`.
-We can also decide whether we want our output to only include converted results (default), or tab separated input - output (`tabsep`).
+We can also decide whether we want our output to only include converted results with multiple-mapped values separated by a semicolon (default, `oneline`), on their own individual lines (`newline`), or a tab separated input - output (`tabsep`).

 ```python